DataCanvasIO/HyperGBM/README.md

 ## Installation

-Insall HyperGBM with `pip` command:
+Install HyperGBM with different options:

+* Typical installation:
 ```bash
 pip install hypergbm
 ```

-Optional, to run HyperGBM in JupyterLab notebooks, install HyperGBM and JupyterLab with command:
+* To run HyperGBM in JupyterLab/Jupyter notebook, install with command:
 ```bash
 pip install hypergbm[notebook]
 ```

-Optional, to support dataset with simplified Chinese in feature generation, install `jieba` package before run HyperGBM, or install HyperGBM with command:
+* To support dataset with simplified Chinese in feature generation,
+  * Install `jieba` package before running HyperGBM.
+  * OR install with command:
 ```bash
 pip install hypergbm[zhcn]
 ```

-Optional, install all HyperGBM components and dependencies with one command:
+* Install all above with one command:
 ```bash
 pip install hypergbm[all]
 ```

 ## Examples

-User can create experiment instance with `make_experiment` and run it quickly。`train_data` is the only required parameter, all others are optional.
-The `target` is also required if your target feature name isn't `y`。

-Codes:
+Users can quickly create and run an experiment with `make_experiment`, which only needs one required input parameter `train_data`.
+The example shown below is using the `blood` dataset as `train_data` from `hypernet.tabular`.
+If the target column of the dataset is not `y`, it needs to be manually set through the argument `target`.

+An example codes:
 ```python
 from hypergbm import make_experiment
 from hypernets.tabular.datasets import dsutils